DarklightGames/io_scene_psk_psa/README.md

 ## Why are the mesh normals not accurate when importing a PSK extracted from [UE Viewer](https://www.gildor.org/en/projects/umodel)?
 If preserving the mesh normals of models is important for your workflow, it is *not recommended* to export PSK files from UE Viewer.
 This is because UE Viewer makes no attempt to reconstruct the original [smoothing groups](https://en.wikipedia.org/wiki/Smoothing_group).
 As a result, the normals of imported PSK files will be incorrect when imported into Blender and will need to be manually fixed.

-As a workaround, it is recommended to export [glTF](https://en.wikipedia.org/wiki/GlTF) meshes out of UE Viewer instead, since the glTF format has support for explicit normals and UE Viewer can correctly preserve the mesh normals on export.
-Note, however, that the imported glTF armature may have it's bones oriented incorrectly when imported into Blender.
-To mitigate this, you can combine the armature of PSK and the mesh of the glTF for best results.

-There is also an open pull request to add support for exporting explicit normals from UE Viewer in the future: https://github.com/gildor2/UEViewer/pull/277.
+There is an open pull request to add support for exporting explicit normals from UE Viewer in the future: https://github.com/gildor2/UEViewer/pull/277.